u1f408/catstret.ch/_posts/2025-03-07-windows-identification-guide.md

 [![screenshot of Windows NT Workstation 4.0][nt4]][nt4]
 </details>

-## Windows 95 / 98 / ME
+### Windows 95 / 98 / ME

 [![screenshot of the default Windows 98 taskbar][w98taskbar]][w98taskbar]

-it's quite hard to tell 95 / 98 / ME apart at a glance, sorry. they're all effectively the same OS anyway.
+it's quite hard to tell 95 / 98 / ME apart at a glance, sorry. the things you'd think *might* be easy tells *aren't* - for example, Active Desktop, mainstay of 98 and ME... also shipped on 95, in the form of OSR2.5. ugh.

+they're all effectively the same OS anyway, who cares.

 <details>
 <summary markdown='span'>Windows 98 (with Active Desktop)</summary>